 My proctor was denied; now what happens?

 If your proctor was denied, please review the reason given in the denial email and then the qualifications for proctor on this page.
 Choose another proctor and submit a new request.
-If you wish, you may contact the Virtual Campus and provide more detailed information that could clarify your request and change the outcome.
-The Virtual Campus reserves the right to uphold the denial if we feel the proctor is not suitable.
+If you wish, you may contact the WBUonline and provide more detailed information that could clarify your request and change the outcome.
+The WBUonline reserves the right to uphold the denial if we feel the proctor is not suitable.

 Proctor Approval Request Form